marcteys/UnityTouchOSC/README.md

 Requirements
 ----------

-To use Unity Touch OSC, you need to download the application TouchOSC , for iPhone or Android You also need to  coonect your phone to the the same
+To use Unity Touch OSC, you need to download the application TouchOSC , for iPhone or Android.
+You also need to  coonect your phone to the the same wifi.

 Getting Started